 Leslie A. Weyn Administrative Law Judge

-- 2. P. Exs.
+- back to note 1 2.
+P. Exs.
 1-7 may be found at Docket Entry #8 in the electronic file for this case.
 Petitioner’s brief may be found at #8a.

-- 3. My findings of fact and conclusions of law appear as headings in bold italic type.
+- back to note 2 3.
+My findings of fact and conclusions of law appear as headings in bold italic type.